Neversole/NTSB-Accident-Analysis/README.md

 This folder contains all of the datasets used in this project

 ### EDA.md
-This is the viewable rmarkdown file of the Exploratory data analysis that we performed on the datasets.
+This is the viewable rmarkdown file of the data cleaning and exploratory data analysis that we performed on the datasets.

 ### EDA.Rmd
 The source file of the viewable EDA.md document.